xXenvy/SelfBotClient/README.md

 # SelfBotClient
-Fastest selfbotting client
+## ⚡ Fastest selfbotting client

-7 tokens / sec
+- Token Checker | `1` token / `140`ms
+- Delay between command and execution - `16ms`
+## 🔧 Full control
+- A separate method for making your own commands
+- Ability to perform a specific action only on selected users